Starring: Tom Hardy, Joel Edgerton and Nick Nolte

 “…so many people call it an “inspirational sports drama,” and I never intended it to be a “sports” movie.
 It’s a drama.
 The whole idea of it began with the estrangement of two brothers, reconciliation, healing, and forgiveness.” — Director: Gavin O’Connor

 Even though I’m not a big sports fan, I must admit that I am a real sucker for a great sports movie and three of my all-time favorite films are ROCKY, MILLION DOLLAR BABY and THE SANDLOT.
 I think it comes from the fact that the best sports films aren’t about sports at all.
 Generally, the sport is only a backdrop to place a much deeper character story within and 2011’s WARRIOR fits into this mold perfectly.
 A story that takes place within the world of MMA fighting (something I know absolutely nothing about) that, under the surface, is about so much more.
-It’s a story that revolves around a broken family whose script is more interested in the characters that inhabit the film and the struggles they must overcome to find peace within their lives.
+It’s a movie that revolves around a broken family whose script is more interested in the characters that inhabit the film and the struggles they must overcome to find peace within their lives.
 It’s not about winning the big MMA tournament presented in the plot.
 It’s a personal story of redemption, forgiveness, responsibility and guilt.
 The filmmakers effectively explore these themes in a thought-provoking and emotional manner by giving the audience fully realized characters to cheer for both in the MMA cage and, more importantly, out.

 The story focuses on three characters, a father and his two sons, each with their own stories to tell and none more important than the other.
 The film opens with Tommy (Tom Hardy), an ex-marine, coming home to Pittsburgh after being away for 14-years.
 His first stop is to visit his dad, Paddy (Nick Nolte), and it’s evident from the start that Tommy has only feelings of resentment for his father.
 Paddy is a recovering alcoholic (just under 1000 days sober) and when Tommy was younger, he and his mom, desperate to escape his father’s abusive ways, left Paddy behind to begin a better life.
 Paddy is on a path to redemption, trying to put his life back together and hoping to one day gain forgiveness for how he treated his family in the past.
 Unfortunately, Tommy has no interest in a relationship with his dad other than being trained for an upcoming MMA tournament called SPARTA, which has a five-million-dollar prize.
 Remembering how well Paddy trained him to wrestle as a kid (Tommy tells him, “That much you were good at.”) and because of the importance of what he plans to do with the money (not to be spoiled here), he decides to ask for Paddy’s help.